Published: 22 June 2018

-Heatstroke normally happens when a dog loses his inbuilt ability to regulate his body temperature.
+One ailment to be aware of is heatstroke.
+Heatstroke normally happens when a dog loses its in-built ability to regulate its body temperature.
 Dogs do not sweat all over their bodies the way humans do.
 Their body temperature is chiefly regulated by respiration such as panting.
 If a dog’s respiratory tract fails to clear heat quickly enough, heatstroke may take place.

-Because overheating can be life-threatening if not treated immediately, noticing the early signs of heat exhaustion will surely reduce the chances of heatstroke and can be fatal.
+Because overheating can be life-threatening if not treated immediately, noticing the early signs of heat exhaustion will surely reduce the chances of heatstroke.

-If you are concerned your pet may have overheated or suffering from heat stroke please contact your vet immediately.
+If you are concerned your pet may have over-heated or be suffering from heat stroke please contact your vet immediately.

 We discuss this and other safety considerations on our First Aid for Dogs course.
 Check out forthcoming courses taking place in Surrey, Sussex, London and the Midlands.